kckecheng/prometheus/tips.rst

 Here is an example how to import a community defined dashboard:

-1. Find available dashabords published by the community `here <https://grafana.com/grafana/dashboards>`_;
+1. Find available dashboards published by the community `here <https://grafana.com/grafana/dashboards>`_;
 #.
 E.g., we want to create a dashboard for the wmi_exporter:

    .. image:: images/grafana_community_dashboardsearch.png